Aminesmaeili79/Blog/posts/my-experience-applying-for-cypruscodes.md

 # What happened afterwards?

 After the team reviewed my task, they decided to make another technical interview on how I implemented the mentioned project and more technical questions about React and web development.
 A few days later, they contacted me and I got the happy new!
-I became a part of the Blinx project that CyprusCodes and Futurecast.io are currently working on and have been working as a part of the team for almost 10 days.
+I became a part of the Blinx project that [CyprusCodes](https://www.cypruscodes.com) and [Futurecast.studio](https://futurecast.studio) are currently working on and have been working as a part of the team for almost 10 days.

 # What has been going on so far?